johnbillion/php-errors/README.md

 Newer versions of PHP allow more error types to be caught and handled, including fatals.

 * In PHP 8.0 and higher, the only error type that cannot be caught is an out of memory error
+  - The error can be seen by the shutdown handler though
 * In all versions of PHP 7, an unsatisfied `require` or `require_once` also cannot be caught
 * In PHP 5.6, a syntax error and a call to an undefined function also cannot be caught